RDocTaskForce/testextra/README.md

 Combination Functions
 ---------------------

-The functions `test()` and `test_file()` provided in `testextra` will both extract tests from source files and run said tests outputing the results. `test()` operates on a package as a whole or a subsetof a package by setting the filter argument, see the help file for details. `test_file()` is intended to work with the [Rstudio](http://rstudio.com) GUI.
+The functions `test()` and `test_file()` provided in `testextra` will both extract tests from source files, run said tests, and output the results. `test()` operates on a package as a whole or a subset of a package by setting the filter argument, see the help file for details. `test_file()` is intended to work with the [RStudio](http://rstudio.com) GUI.
 It takes the currently selected file, extracts tests and runs the tests.
 This way a tests may be run only for the current file being evaluated.

-Both `test()` and `test_file()` are available through the addins, and made accessible through the menu of Rstudio.
+Both `test()` and `test_file()` are available through the add-ins, and made accessible through the menu of RStudio.

 Other Helpers
 -------------